draconisPW/PWMAngband/docs/dungeon.rst

 Several objects may occupy a given floor location, which may or may not also contain one creature.
 However, doors, rubble, traps, and staircases cannot coexist with items.
-As below, any item may actually be a "pile" of up to 40 identical items.
-With the right choice of "options", you may be able to "stack" several items in the same grid.
+As below, any item may actually be a "stack" of up to 40 identical items.
+With the default options, multiple stacks can be in the same grid forming a "pile".

 You pick up objects by moving on top of them.
 You can carry up to 23 different items in your backpack while wearing and wielding up to 13 others.
-Although you are limited to 23 different items, each item may actually be a "pile" of up to 40 similar items.
+Although you are limited to 23 different items, each item may actually be a "stack" of up to 40 similar items.
 If you |``t``ake| off an item, it will go into your backpack if there is room: if there is no room in your backpack, it will drop onto the floor, so be careful when swapping one wielded weapon or worn piece of armor for another when your pack is